 You will never regret choosing Mauritius as your holiday destination.
-Mauritius is not only a haven of peace where the beaches, hotels and villas are simply breathtaking but also an island surrounded by wonderful islets that you should never miss the opportunity to visit.
+Mauritius is not only a haven of peace where the beaches, hotels (Mauritius Hotels) and villas are simply breathtaking but also an island surrounded by wonderful islets that you should never miss the opportunity to visit.

 Each island has its own specificity.
 You will experience incomparable experiences while making amazing discoveries.
 A range of itineraries and various activities are offered to make you better enjoy your trip.